sveltecult/franken-ui-site/src/content/docs/modal.md

 ## Modal dialogs

+**Note** While the modal dialogs work perfectly, customizing padding requires a custom-compiled UIkit JavaScript.
+If you're unfamiliar with compiling your JavaScript, it's advisable to build the modal using HTML.

 The component comes with a number of prepared modal dialogs that you can use for user interaction.
 You can call the dialog directly from JavaScript and use callback functions to process the user input.

 | Code                                          | Description                                              |